VK-RED/Interview-Buddy-2.0/README.md

     - The `packages/tailwindconfig`contains tailwind configuration which is being used by `app` and the `ui` package.
     - The `packages/tsconfig` contains tailwind configurations which is being used by throughout the enire repo.
     - The `packages/ui` contains the shadcn/ui components.
 It is re-usable components and being styled using TailwindCSS.

+### Contributions

+I love and welcome open source contributions, if you have any queries, concerns or enhancements which you feel elevate or bring value to the repo, kindly feel free to raise them.
+Your feedback is valuable and will help me to improve the InterviewBuddy 2.0.

+To contribute, you can:

+    - **Raise an issue** : If you encounter any problems or have suggestions for improvements, please create an issue on this GitHub repository.
+I will review it and  work together with you to find a solution.

+    - **Submit a pull request** : If you have a specific improvement in mind, you can fork the repository, make your changes, and submit a pull request.
+I will review your changes and merge them if they align with the project's goals.

+Thank you for your support !!!